crystal-lang/crystal-book/guides/ci/travis.md

   - crystal tool format --check
 ```

-Although a basic configuration file, it will let's use Travis CI.
+Although a basic configuration file, it will let us use Travis CI.
 Now, let's go to Travis CI dashboard to [add the GitHub repository](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci).
-From this moment, Travis CI will run the `specs` against the Crystal compiler (using both `latest` and `nightly` releases)
+From this moment, Travis CI will run the `specs` against the Crystal compiler (using both `latest` and `nightly` releases).

 ### Using a specific Crystal release